hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

     return result.FirstOrDefault();
 }
 ```
-- SaveOrUpdateStudent: saving a new entity is quite straight forward, all you want to do is to call `SaveAsync`, bare in mind Save will create/update the record, so in case the record already exists the method invocation will just override the data on the matched record
+- SaveOrUpdateStudent: saving a new entity is quite straight forward, all you need to do is to call `SaveAsync`, Bear in mind, `SaveAsync` will create/update the record; if the record already exists, the method invocation will just override the data on the matched record.
 - GetStudentUsingHashKey: will retrieve the record back using our hashKey
 - ScanForStudentUsingFirstName: will scan the whole table looking for a matching firstName